Narendhiran17/HSN-codes-Validation-and-Suggestion/README.md

 .
 ├── Code.gs           # Backend logic for validation and suggestion
-├── index.html        # Frontend interface served as a web app ├── README.md         # You're here!
+├── index.html        # Frontend interface served as a web app ├── Link of the app   # Output of the app
+├── README.md         # You're here!
 ```